dickhardt/node-a2p3/README.md

 3. `npm install a2p3`

-4. `cd node_modeules/a2p3
+4. `cd node_modules/a2p3`

-4. Edit the config.json file and fill in the `device` value you got in Step 2, and edit `appID` and `name` as appropriate
+5. Edit the config.json file and edit the `device`, `appID` and `name` for as appropriate

-5. `npm run-script register`
+6. `npm run-script register`

 ##Installation Details

-When installed, a default `config.json` file is created if one does not already exist.
-The `register.js` script will use the values in `config.json` to register the app with `appID` and `name` at the Registrar, and registers the app at `resources` (defaults to all resource servers - Email, SI, Health and People) and saves all the keys and key IDs into `vault.json`.
+When installed, a default `config.json` file is created in node_modules/a2p3 if one does not already exist.
+The `register.js` script will use the values in `config.json` to register the app with `appID` and `name` at the Registrar, and registers the app at the configured `resources` (defaults to all resource servers - Email, SI, Health and People) and saves all the keys and key IDs into `vault.json`.
 See the **vault.json** section for more details.
 You should keep the contents of your `vault.json` file secret!

 #### config.json

-The config.json file is used by `register.js` to generate the `vault.json` file, and is passed to modules to configure how calls are made.
-Looked at the `server.js` source in [sample-node-a2p3](https://github.com/dickhardt/sample-node-a2p3) to see other defaults that can be changed for more complex development environments.
+A config.json file must exist in `node_modules/a2p3` and configures how `register.js` will generate the `vault.json` file, and configures `a2p3`.
+Looked at the `register.js` source to see other defaults that can be changed for more complex development environments.

 ```
 { "appID": 	"example.com" 			// App hostname